Kap0001/Terscal-OS/README.md

 # Terscal-OS
-Terscal-OS :D  i coded it in assembly and well it has 3 features yet: 1. reboot and shutdown 2. notepad 3. pressing "?" to erase all text in notepad
+Terscal-OS :D  i coded it in assembly!

 Terscal-OS Is Still In Development, Feel Free To Make Changes And Submit To Us On Our Discord!